kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 The homepage is constructed with a stateful container component, called `Homepage` (duh!).
 The `return` statement in its `render` method is composed of two stateless functional components: `DateList` (which is passed `dates` as `props`) and `QuickAbout`.

 I use the `componentDidMount` lifecycle method on `Homepage` to fire the `fetchDates` function in `dateActions.js`, once the component has mounted.
-This is the action that is responsible for asynchronously fetching dates throughout the app and it takes two parameters: the neighborhood that the user wants to see dates for (or just a blank string, to receive all dates) and the max number of dates it should receive in the response.
-In the case of the homepage, we set the cap to 20.
+This is the action that is responsible for asynchronously fetching dates throughout the application and it takes two parameters: the neighborhood that the user wants to see dates for (or just a blank string, to receive all dates) and the max number of dates it should receive in the response.
+In the case of the homepage, we set this cap to 20.

 ```
 // Homepage.js